St Cuthbert's Way

 To return to the start at Melrose: The easiest option is to take a taxi from Lindisfarne to Melrose.
 We can arrange this for you, please contact us for costs.
 Journey time: 1hour 30 mins.

 The Holy Island of Lindisfarne is an excellent place for a rest day.
 Because the Island is only accessible across its tidal causeway, you may be restricted by the tide times and not have sufficient time to visit all that it has to offer before your departure.
 As well as its historic attractions of the Castle and Priory, Holy Island is situated at the heart of the Lindisfarne National Nature Reserve.
-Please note that Lindisfarne Castle is closed on Monday's.
+Please check the Lindisfarne Castle website for current opening times.